Non-Existent Moments of Earnings Growth: Introduction

 One of the main goals of the literature on income dynamics is to quantify income risk.
 Recent studies show that the distribution of income changes has heavier tails than the normal distribution.
 This evidence has relevant implications for how income risk affects economic decisions.\footnote{See, for instance, \citet*{golosov2016redistribution} and references therein.} Since heavy tails incur enormous risk premium costs in economies with risk-averse agents, quantifying the tail heaviness, along with features of preferences of economic agents, is necessary to measure the social costs of the uncertainties.

 However, the existing literature relies primarily on moment-based measures of income risk.
-For instance, the recent influential paper by \citet*[][]{guvenen2015data} uses skewness and kurtosis to characterize the distributions of individual earnings dynamics in the U.S and provide their policy implications.
+For instance, the recent influential paper by \citet*[][]{guvenen2021data} uses skewness and kurtosis to characterize the distributions of individual earnings dynamics in the U.S. and provide their policy implications.
 They target this set of moments in their proposed procedure to estimate the parameters of a flexible stochastic process of earnings.
 The estimated process further feeds back into economic research and policy analyses, for instance in the analysis of life-cycle incomplete market models.
 While \textit{sample} skewness and \textit{sample} kurtosis are generally finite, their \textit{true population} counterparts may not exist when the distribution has a heavy tail.
-If the population moments do not exist, then their sample counterparts do not make sense.
+If the population moments do not exist, then their sample counterparts can be arbitrarily large and hence misleading.

 In this paper, we address this issue by first proposing a method of estimation and inference about the conditional Pareto exponent, which characterizes the tail heaviness.
 Second and more importantly, applying our method to the administrative data set for the UK, the New Earnings Survey Panel Dataset (NESPD), and the US Panel Study of Income Dynamics (PSID), we quantify the tail heaviness in the distribution of earnings changes and discuss how it varies with heterogeneous attributes of individuals.
 We find that the commonly used measures of income risk, such as sample kurtosis, skewness, and even standard deviation, may be misleading since their population counterparts may not exist (i.e., may be infinite) for the conditional distribution of earnings growth given age, gender, and past earnings.
 Finally, by interpreting the conditional Pareto exponent as a robust measure of the conditional earnings risk, we show that tail earnings risk increases over the life cycle, is higher for job-stayers, and these patterns appear in both the period 2007--2008 of the great recession and the period 2015--2016 of a positive growth despite some differences.